iouatu/ThomsonParabolaSeparateFields/README.md

 # ThomsonParabolaSeparateFields

-can create any number of E and/or B field regions through which the particle to move
+What is different from the other repo for TS modelling, this one can create any number of E and/or B field regions through which the particles to move.

+It is not restricted to simulating 1 region only (region having paralell E and or B fields).

+This way I can decouple B+E field region from the only-E-field region next to it.

+Can reporoduce this paper's TS: https://doi.org/10.1063/1.3523428

+See the paper.

-In order to have what I got and sent you on Slack:
+In order to obtain the graph I sent you on Slack:
 Introduce the below when asked for input!
-It reproduces this paper's TS: https://doi.org/10.1063/1.3523428
+The below inputs reproduce the above paper's TS.

 2